Bill

 AI Summary

-This bill aims to support Hawaii's defense sector workforce development by appropriating state funds for specific academic positions and programs at the University of Hawaii at Manoa and the University of Hawaii, West Oahu.
-Recognizing Hawaii's significant defense spending (nearly $9 billion in fiscal year 2022) and growing defense-related job market, the bill allocates $425,000 to the University of Hawaii at Manoa's College of Social Sciences for hiring faculty in international economics, intelligence studies, and supporting a graduate research assistant, as well as $75,000 for a summer intelligence studies program to create a talent pipeline.
-Additionally, the bill provides $130,000 to the University of Hawaii, West Oahu's Business Administration Department for cybersecurity faculty positions, and $270,000 for student internship programs, certifications, and related expenses.
-These funds are intended to develop local talent in critical fields such as information technology, cybersecurity, intelligence, and data science, which are increasingly important to Hawaii's economy and defense sector job market.
-The appropriations are set for fiscal years 2025-2026 and 2026-2027, with the bill taking effect on July 1, 2025.
+This bill aims to support workforce development in Hawaii's defense sector by appropriating funds for faculty positions and student programs at the University of Hawaii at Manoa and the University of Hawaii, West Oahu.
+Specifically, the bill provides $425,000 for the University of Hawaii at Manoa's College of Social Sciences to hire two assistant professors in international economics, trade, and security, one professor of practice in intelligence studies, one educational specialist, and a part-time graduate research assistant.
+An additional $75,000 is allocated for the Academy for Hawaii Intelligence Studies summer program to develop a talent pipeline for the defense sector.
+At the University of Hawaii, West Oahu's Department of Business Administration, $130,000 is designated for part-time faculty to lead the cybersecurity coordinator center and cybersecurity research laboratory, and $270,000 is provided for student internship programs, certifications, and related expenses.
+The bill is motivated by Hawaii's significant defense spending of nearly $9 billion in fiscal year 2022 and the growth of defense-related jobs, particularly in fields like information technology, cybersecurity, intelligence, and data science.
+The appropriations are set for fiscal years 2025-2026 and 2026-2027, with the act taking effect on July 1, 2025.

 Committee Categories